CSCfi/fairdata-ida/agents/README.md

 When executing tests, the variables from config/config.sh are used, but some variables are overrided using tests/agents/config/config.sh to use a different rabbitmq vhost etc.

-## enabling/disabling metax dependency
+## Enabling/disabling metax dependency

 Setting the METAX_AVAILABLE option in config/config.sh to 0 indicates that actions should be marked as completed without connecting to Metax, effectively allowing IDA to function without depending on Metax being there.

 In practice, if METAX_AVAILABLE is 0:
-* freeze-actions are marked as completed once checksums have been saved to nodes in IDA. i.e., file metadata is not published to Metax.
+* `freeze` actions are marked as completed once checksums have been saved to nodes in IDA. i.e., file metadata is not published to Metax.
-* unfreeze/delete actions are marked completed immediately, without informing Metax.
+* `unfreeze` and `delete` actions are marked completed immediately, without informing Metax.

 For normal operation, value of METAX_AVAILABLE should be 1.

-# rabbitmq exchanges, queues, retry mechanics
+# RabbitMQ exchanges, queues, retry mechanics

 When freezing/unfreezing/deleting files in IDA, an action (a message) of specific type is published to a specific rabbitmq exchange.
 The agents are listening on